MBBS Subjects

 The MBBS syllabus is very vast and comprehensively covers the core concepts of both Medicine and Surgery.
 The curriculum is designed to impart extensive knowledge in an array of medical-related topics and equip the students with the skills relevant to the industry thus helping you prosper in the field of Medicine.

 Pre-Clinical: The first two semesters of an MBBS degree program form the pre-clinical studies.
-It includes syllabus like Anatomy, Biochemistry, Physiology, Biophysics, etc. The introductory phase will help you in getting started with intensive learning by covering the majority of basic concepts and the fundamentals of the healthcare profession.
-It is mandatory to qualify the first pre-clinical phase of the degree to enter the second phase.
+It includes syllabi like Anatomy, Biochemistry, Physiology, Biophysics, etc. The introductory phase will help you get started with intensive learning by covering the majority of basic concepts and the fundamentals of the healthcare profession.
+It is mandatory to qualify for the first pre-clinical phase of the degree to enter the second phase.

 Para-Clinical: The next phase of the degree program is a thepara-clinical level which runs for 3 semesters.
 The subjects taught at this level include Community Medicine, Forensic Medicine, Pathology, Pharmacology, Microbiology, Clinical postings, OPDs, etc.